agiessing/debiasedQR/README.md

 # ``debiasedQR``

-Debiasing procedure for $\ell_1$-penalized high-dimensional linear quantile regression models via regression rank-scores, as proposed by Giessing and Wang (2023).
+Debiasing procedure for $\ell_1$-penalized quantile regression in high-dimensional sparse models via regression rank-scores, as proposed by Giessing and Wang (2023).

 To install a development version of this package in R, run the following commands: